sdummett-at-42/ft_transcendence/chat-ws.md

 On failure, `roomNotJoined` is sent to the socket that triggered the event.
 On success:
  - `roomJoined` is sent to the socket that triggered the event
- - `joined` is sent to all the active sockets of the user.
+ - `roomJoined` is sent to all the active sockets of the user.
  - `userJoined` is sent to the room.

 #### `leaveRoom`